Salmon Bay Paddle FAQs

 Possibly!
-Falling is part of paddling.
+Falling and wet-exits are part of paddling.
 You have to learn how to get back on the board for your own safety.
 We teach you how to fall safety (flat) and climb back on 3 different ways.
 Falling is not a fail.
 As expert paddlers we fall all the time and as a result have more fun!

-Do I have to be in shape to SUP?
+Do I have to be in shape to SUP or Kayak?

 What if I get cold?

 We make sure each student is warm and comfortable in our classes and on tours.
-A good wetsuit or dry suit will keep you warm and toasty.
+A good quality wetsuit or dry suit will keep you warm and toasty.
 We have extra booties, gloves and hoods for student use.
-We can provide additonal tips and trick for staying warm.
+We can provide additional tips and trick for staying warm.